 The UK is known for the political expansions and colonization of territories around the world, but history reveals that for about 400 years Britain was part of Roman Empire.
 The Romans ruled from 43 AD to 410AD until the German settlers, the Anglo Saxons, invaded Britain.
 They controlled Britain until the Norman Conquest in 1066.
 Much of Britain's cultural development took place under the Roman and Norman rule.
 By 1282, the English took over Wales, and by 1536 an act was signed to complete the union of England and Wales.
 By 1603, England and Scotland were also united under the crown.
 Finally, in 1707, England and Scotland were unified as Great Britain.

 The political union between England, Wales, and Scotland (called Great Britain) and Ireland was completed on 1801, and lasted until 1921.
-During this period, Ireland continued their struggle for independence and in 1921, the Anglo-Irish Treaty was signed and Irish Free State was established.
-Northern Ireland separated from rest of the Ireland and joined Great Britain to form the present day United Kingdom.
+During this period, Ireland continued its struggle for independence and in 1921, the Anglo-Irish Treaty was signed and the Irish Free State was established.
+Northern Ireland separated itself from the rest of Ireland and joined Great Britain to form the present day United Kingdom.

 Economy of the United Kingdom

-At its height, the British Empire ruled over a quarter the earth's land, and was the wealthiest empire in the world.
-The United Kingdom is also credited with starting the Industrial Revolution.
-As a fallout of the two world wars, United Kingdom struggled to rebuild its economy.
-Today, however, the United Kingdom is the third largest economy in Europe and seventh largest in the world.
+The British Empire, at the peak of its power, ruled over a quarter of the earth's land, and was the wealthiest empire in the world.
+It is also credited with starting the Industrial Revolution.
+As a fallout of the two World Wars, the United Kingdom struggled to rebuild its economy.
+Today, however, the United Kingdom is the third largest economy in Europe and the seventh largest in the world.
 The UK's GDP is pegged at $2.25 trillion (2011 estimate, PPP).
-The UK has a large reserve of coal, oil, and natural gas, though natural gas and oil reserves are declining.
+It has large reserves of coal, oil, and natural gas, though natural gas and oil reserves are on the decline these days.